-It’s helpful for fitness professionals to understand the bone structure and joints of the pelvic girdle given how much movement takes place through the hips, and also, how many issues tend to surface with clients’ form, function and even pain issues.
+It’s helpful for certified personal trainers to understand the bone structure and joints of the pelvic girdle given how much movement takes place through the hips, and also, how many issues tend to surface with clients’ form, function and even pain issues.

 Naming the Basic Pelvis Parts

 At the very least, every trainer should have a grasp on the basic bone structure of the pelvis.
 The pelvic girdle refers to the bones that create a “bowl”, so to speak, around the lower abdominal organs, or pelvic viscera, enclosed beneath by the muscles of the pelvic floor, and creates the space known as the birth canal in females.

 Ilium: Posterior, superior bones in yellow that are most prominent when referring to the “hips”.